TRUMPF-IoT/cdeDocs/docs/thebook/cdeSampleSolution.md

 Your local host is connecting to the Cloud-Relay with the scope you generated in program.cs.
 Any browser must use the exact same scope to connect to the same "Mesh" of nodes.
 The Cloud-Relay is then working as a relay for the data flowing between the local host and the browser.

-The NMI is model ba
+The NMI is model based and consists of meta data the browser knows how to render in HTML5.
+In the future there might be other renderers that can display the NMI in XAML.
+Unity or other front ends.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjY5MDk4MjYzLDM0NDY5NjcwNiwxOTk1Nj
+eyJoaXN0b3J5IjpbLTg2MzUyMTc1MCwzNDQ2OTY3MDYsMTk5NT
-Y2NywtMTkyMzg1ODc5NSwtOTI2NzgwMjcsLTEwNzE0ODg5LDIx
+Y2NjcsLTE5MjM4NTg3OTUsLTkyNjc4MDI3LC0xMDcxNDg4OSwy
-MTgxOTc4NzksMTg3NjU2NDgzMywxODk5MDY1NDkwLC01MTcwMj
+MTE4MTk3ODc5LDE4NzY1NjQ4MzMsMTg5OTA2NTQ5MCwtNTE3MD
-kwMDAsNjA0NzM5ODk4LC00Mjc3Mzk4MDYsMjk5MTE1OTYxLDEw
+I5MDAwLDYwNDczOTg5OCwtNDI3NzM5ODA2LDI5OTExNTk2MSwx
-MDcwNjMyMDJdfQ==
+MDA3MDYzMjAyXX0=
 -->